These homemade muffin splits are a Kiwi-style take on classic English muffins, cooked in a pan for a soft, fluffy centre and golden crust.

 Cut the muffins in half and either toast them or keep them as they are.

-As an idea, spread each muffin with some hollandaise, kīnaki tōmato (tomato chutney), hēki parai (fried eggs), noni hirikakā (chilli oil), a drizzle of extra hollandaise and puna riki (spring onions).
+As an idea, spread each muffin with my homemade hollandaise sauce, kīnaki tōmato (tomato chutney), hēki parai (fried eggs), noni hirikakā (chilli oil), a drizzle of extra hollandaise and puna riki (spring onions).

 Store the Homemade Muffin Splits: